Top 10 changes to property depreciation laws

-The Government resisted making changes to depreciation on the brand new property because it did not want to halt construction, which would have impacted the supply of new property.
+The Government resisted changing depreciation on the new property because it did not want to halt construction, which would have impacted the supply of new property.
 A downturn in the construction industry would also have a knock-on effect – if tradies are out of work, they aren’t paying tax.

 4. Do you still need to inspect the property now that the laws have changed?